skykhs3/skykhs3.github.io/_posts/2024-09-04-bagelcode-retrospective.md

 I developed the logic for selling and configuring new game items by integrating with [third-party payment webhooks and APIs](https://developers.appcharge.com/reference/getting-started-with-appcharge-api){:target="_blank"}. **This integration enabled game administrators, via the in-house admin website, to dynamically configure and manage new game items for sale.**

 ### DevOps
-I participated in AWS workshops and the AWS Summit, where I learned about the latest trends in cloud computing. **While managing Club Vegas Studio’s infrastructure, I also gained experience in using Terraform and Kubernetes(EKS).**
+I participated in AWS workshops and the AWS Summit, where I learned about the latest trends in cloud computing. **While managing Club Vegas Studio's infrastructure, I also gained experience in using Terraform and Kubernetes(EKS).**

 </div>